Emelio101/balance-sheet/README.md

 👉 **[Download v0.0.1 Demo APK](https://github.com/Emelio101/balance-sheet/releases/download/v0.0.1/balance_sheet_v0.0.1_demo.apk)**

 > **Note:** This is a **production-flavor debug build** (v0.0.1) for demo purposes.
 As it's not from the Play Store, Android will require you to allow installation from "Unknown Sources".
-Perfect for testing and portfolio review!

 ### Installation Steps:
 1. Download the APK above